 Parents have the right to review any instructional materials being used in the school.
-They also may observe instruction in any class, particularly those dealing with instruction in health and sex education.
-Any parent who wishes to review materials or observe instruction must contact the principal prior to coming to the school.
+Any parent who wishes to review must contact the principal prior to coming to the school.
 Parents' rights to review teaching materials and instructional activities ae subject to reasonable restrictions and limits.